cambridge-cares/TheWorldAvatar/Agents/Ifc2TilesetAgent/README.md

 - `agent/utils` contain miscellaneous functions for searching, validating inputs, and system operations
 - `agent/ifc2gltf` contain functions to query the metadata, and process the IFC input into their individual geometry files for each asset
 - `agent/ifc2tileset` contain functions to generate the tileset and write them to json
-    - If you are unable to see the assets, **Modify the bounding box coordinates** according to your use case

 As Git does not allow empty directories, `.gitignore` files have been added to the subdirectories  of `<root>\data\`.
 This is important to set up the file structure for the code to run.